HarryPaniccc/DnD/World of Helodaria/Lucius.md

 	- **3 Wells**: +3 to AC and saves
 - **Chalice lair actions**: On initiative count 20.
 	- Choose a well of blood in the lair.
 The area surrounding it becomes enshrouded in the frigid air of the layer of [[Cania]].
 Any creature in an area within 15ft. from that point gains vulnerability to fire damage while in the area until initiative count 20 of the next round.
 	- Choose a well of blood in the lair.
-One of the souls is ripped from the churning well of energy and is transformed into a shadow allied with Lucius.
+One of the souls is ripped from the churning well of energy and is transformed into a **Shadow** allied with Lucius.
 	- Choose a well of blood in the lair.
 A 10ft. radius 25ft. cylinder at the well's center writhes with the souls of the damned.
 When a creature first enters that area on a turn they must succeed on a DC 20 Constitution saving throw or suffer 6d10 necrotic damage.

 ```statblock